binlab/docker-socket-proxy/README.md

 ## Usage

-1. Run the API proxy (`--privileged` flag is required here because it connects with the docker socket, which is a privileged connection in some SELinux/AppArmor contexts and would get locked otherwise):
+1. Run the API proxy

         $ docker container run \
-            -d --privileged \
+            -d \
             --name dockerproxy \
             -v /var/run/docker.sock:/var/run/docker.sock \
             -p 127.0.0.1:2375:2375 \
             tecnativa/docker-socket-proxy

+    The `--privileged` flag may be required here if you use SELinux or AppArmor.

 2. Connect your local docker client to that socket: